A healthier, fluffy arroz rojo recipe (Mexican red rice), made with ripe tomatoes, a touch of spices, and a blend of optional veggies.

 - 2 cups long-grain white rice, I use basmati or jasmine

-- 1-2 tablespoons avocado oil, depending on your preference
+- 1-2 tablespoons olive oil or avocado oil, depending on your preference

 - 2 medium plum tomatoes, OR 3 small Roma